kubernetes/contributor-site/content/en/events/2024/kcsna/faq.md

 an org member or from another project that might take part in a panel, SIG face-to-face meeting etc, you can sponsor them to attend the summit.
 Please [email us] to make arrangements.

+### Do I need to be registered for KubeCon to attend the Contributor Summit

+KubeCon registration is required for Contributor Summit attendees.

 ### I have an idea for a session